LouiseSteward/learn/immunisations-a-guide-for-community-health-workers/text/0-2-copyright.md

 > We have taken every care to ensure that drug dosages and related medical advice in this book are accurate.
 However, drug and disinfectant dosages can change and are updated often, so always double-check dosages and procedures against a reliable, up-to-date formulary and the given drug's documentation before administering it.

-*Mother and Baby Care for Community Health Workers*
+*Immunisations: A Guide for Community Health Workers*

-First published in 2017 by [Bettercare](http://bettercare.co.za).
-Updated October 2018.
+First published in 2019 by [Bettercare](http://bettercare.co.za).
 This version produced on {{ site.time | date: '%-d %B %Y' }}.

-Text © David Woods 2016
+Text © David Woods 2019

-ISBN (print edition): 978-1-928313-15-1
+ISBN (print edition): 978-1-928313-16-8

 Excluding content explicitly credited to others, this book is published under a Creative Commons Attribution Non-Commercial No Derivatives License.
 For details, see [creativecommons.org/licenses/by-nc-nd/4.0](http://creativecommons.org/licenses/by-nc-nd/4.0/).